-The passage of monosaccharides from the intestinal lumen to the inside of the cell, and, from this point into the bloodstream, does not occur by simple diffusion, that is freely following the only concentration gradient (from a region of higher concentration to one of lower), but is mediate by specific proteic transporters localized into the plasmatic membrane of enterocytes.
+The absorption of monosaccharides from the intestinal lumen to the inside of enterocytes is a process that does not occur by simple diffusion, that is following the concentration gradient, from a region of higher concentration to one of lower, but is mediate by specific protein transporters localized into the plasma membrane of enterocytes.

 Absorption of glucose, galactose, and fructose

 The passage of both the glucose and the galactose, chemically very similar, is mediated by a transporter called SGLT1, acronym of Sodium-dependent GLucose coTransporter 1, which carries out the co-transport of one molecule of glucose/galactose together with two sodium ions (then energy will be spent for removing sodium from the cell and so keeping the gradient along which other sodium may enter again).